u-root/u-root/README.md

 # systemboot

-SystemBoot is a set of commands for [u-root](https://github.com/u-root/u-root) that help automate system booting.
+SystemBoot is a distribution for LinuxBoot to create a system firmware + bootloader.
+It is based on u-root.
 The provided programs are:

 * `netboot`: a network boot client that uses DHCP and HTTP to get a boot program based on Linux, and uses kexec to run it
 * `localboot`: a tool that finds bootable kernel configurations on the local disks and boots them
 * `uinit`: a wrapper around `netboot` and `localboot` that just mimicks a BIOS/UEFI BDS behaviour, by looping between network booting and local booting.
 The name `uinit` is necessary to be picked up as boot program by u-root.

 This work is similar to the `pxeboot` and `boot` commands that are already part of u-root, but approach and implementation are slightly different.
 Thanks to Chris Koch and Jean-Marie Verdun for pioneering in this area.

+This project started as a personal experiment under github.com/insomniacslk/systemboot but it is now an effort of a broader community and graduated to a real project for system firmwares.

 The next sections go into further details.